Profile

 If you had 3 wishes for yourself what would they be? - be honest!

-For myself?
-That is a hard one!
 I’d like to walk on the Moon, or Mars.
-I’d like to visit Saturn to see what I’d been working with these past few years.
-I’d like to discover aliens and win the Nobel Prize for Physics in doing so! [myimage10 centre]
+I’d like to visit Saturn to see what I worked on for my PhD.
+I’d like to discover aliens and win the Nobel Prize for Physics in doing so!

 Tell us a joke.

 How do you know that Saturn has been married more than once?
-Because he has lots of rings.
+Because she has lots of rings.

 -